LRLNLP/website/content/en/_index.md

 | **15:30–16:00** |   | Paper 8: *Slur and Emoji Aware Models for Hate and Sentiment Detection in Roman Urdu Transgender Discourse* |
 | **16:00–16:30** |   | Paper 9: *A Multi-Task Learning Approach to Dialectal Arabic Identification and Translation to Modern Standard Arabic* |
 | **16:30–17:30** |   | Poster session 2 |

 ---

-Despite rapid progress in Natural Language Processing (NLP), the benefits of recent advances - especially large language models (LLMs) - remain unevenly distributed.
-While high-resource languages like English, French, and Chinese have seen significant performance gains, low-resource languages continue to face substantial challenges across core NLP tasks such as machine translation, sentiment analysis, named entity recognition (NER), and part-of-speech tagging.

-These disparities arise from a combination of factors: the scarcity of high-quality training data, limited linguistic resources, and a lack of community involvement in data collection and model development.
-As a result, many languages, particularly African, Indigenous, and minority languages, remain underrepresented in both academic research and deployed NLP systems.

-**LowResNLP** is a workshop dedicated to addressing these challenges by fostering research, collaboration, and discussion around methods, resources, and evaluation practices specifically designed for low-resource languages.
-LowResNLP seeks to actively contribute to the field by inviting submissions that specifically address the unique challenges and opportunities involved in working with low-resource languages.

-For any questions, please drop a mail to lowresnlp-2025-organizers@googlegroups.com

-Stay tuned for updates as we approach the workshop date!

-We look forward to your participation in Varna!

----